KevinNovak/QOTD-Bot-Docs/README.md

 -   `/info` - View bot info.
 -   `/help` - Find help or contact support.

 \*\*This command requires you to have voted recently if your server is not subscribed to premium.
 You can [vote at the link here](https://top.gg/bot/713586207119900693/vote).
-Afterwards you will have access to any vote-required commands for 7 days.
+Afterwards, you will have access to any vote-required commands for 7 days.

 ### Command Permissions